npearsonat/brent_us_oil_price/README.md

 ### Correlation Between Brent & U.S. Prices
 ![Correlation Between Brent and US Prices](https://raw.githubusercontent.com/npearsonat/brent_us_oil_price/main/charts/corr_between_brent%2Bus_prices.png)

-Cross-correlation of monthly Brent changes against pump price changes reveals a ~2 month lag — crude price movements take approximately two months to fully transmit to the retail pump.
+Cross-correlation of monthly Brent changes against pump price changes reveals a ~2 month lag.
+Crude price movements take approximately two months to fully transmit to the retail pump.
+The highest correlation relationship is 2 months by a small margin.
+A possible explanation for this is some delayed reaction from the US markets and the global market.

 ## Methodology